 Her second baby, Alex, is born.
-Again, she itches and once more is told that that there is nothing wrong.
+Again, she itches and once more is told that there is nothing wrong.
 Her pregnancy is induced at 38 weeks because of her previous history of stillbirth.

-Jenny suffers a second stillbirth: another daughter named Olivia.
+Jenny suffers a second stillbirth: another daughter, named Olivia.
 This pregnancy is Jenny’s worst for itching, but she is repeatedly advised that this is normal for pregnancy.
 After Olivia’s death her notes are looked at by another consultant, Dr Judith Weaver, and the diagnosis of OC is finally made.
-It is discovered that in all the pregnancies (one was at a different hospital) liver function tests had been performed and, although abnormal, had been ignored.
+It is discovered that in all the pregnancies (one was at a different hospital) liver blood tests had been performed and, although abnormal, had been ignored.
 It transpires that because Jenny was not jaundiced the doctors had not considered that there was a problem.

 Jenny quickly realises that very few health professionals know about the condition, and this means that any woman who may have OC is unlikely to be aware of it either.
 In an attempt to raise awareness she establishes the Obstetric Cholestasis Support & Information Line.
 The decision to settle on the name obstetric cholestasis (OC) is dictated by the clinical research papers Jenny finds on the condition and through personal preference.
 Over time the term OC is used more frequently.